minerllabs/minerl/docs/source/index.rst

 - `MineRL-v0 Dataset`_ -- One of the largest imitation learning
   datasets with over **60 million frames** of recorded human player data.
-The dataset includes a `set of tasks`_ which highlights many of the hardest problems in modern-day Reinforcement
+The dataset includes a `set of environments`_ which highlight many of the hardest problems in modern-day Reinforcement
   Learning: sparse rewards and hierarchical policies.